inancdericioglu/inancdericioglu.github.io/_posts/2018-6-3-Convolutional_Neural_Networks.md

 </p>

 In a CNN, you'll often use a ReLu (Rectified Linear Unit) activation function; this function simply turns all negative pixel values into 0's (black).
 For an input, x, the ReLU function returns x for all values of x > 0, and returns 0 for all values of x ≤ 0.
-An activation function also introduces [nonlinearity](https://www.quora.com/Why-does-deep-learning-architectures-only-use-the-non-linear-activation-function-in-the-hidden-layers) into a model, and this means that the CNN will be able to find non-linear thresholds/boundaries that effectively separate and classify some training data.
+An activation function also introduces nonlinearity into a model, and this means that the CNN will be able to find nonlinear thresholds/boundaries that effectively separate and classify some training data.

 ---